 This project may be configured and operated to utilize existing diversion and conveyance infrastructure available within the Subbasin or may require construction of new diversion and conveyance infrastructure.
 If existing infrastructure and facilities are available and used for this project, there would be no anticipated infrastructure construction activities and requirements.
-If new diversion and conveyance infrastructure must be constructed, it is anticipated that this project would require one or more diversion structures, each equipped with a pump, fish screen, and magnetic flow meter.
-Conveyance pipeline and metered turnout structures would also be required to supply water to participating fields, and to facilitate project monitoring and reporting.
-The precise configuration and capacity of necessary infrastructure would be refined during future project development.
+If new diversion and

 The project may also require on-farm activities for participating growers to enhance field flooding and recharge on existing fields.
 The program is designed to work within existing field infrastructure and irrigation systems.
 Any on-farm water management modifications are expected to be modest to increase standing water on fields outside of the growing season to support both recharge and habitat.

-Prior to field flooding, the GSA could facilitate a survey of the fields and install pressure transducers and/or flow meters at inlets and outlets and in adjacent wells to facilitate measurement of applied water depths and changes in groundwater depth.
+Prior to field flooding, the GSA should facilitate a survey of the fields and install pressure transducers and/or flow meters at inlets and outlets and in adjacent wells to facilitate measurement of applied water depths and changes in groundwater depth.